-A Teacher Candidate may be involuntarily withdrawn from a practicum component if the Teacher Candidate demonstrates a breach of professional conduct in a practicum placement setting (e.g., seriously disrupting the functioning of the host classroom and/or the wellbeing of the students in the classroom).
+A teacher candidate may be involuntarily withdrawn from a practicum component if the teacher candidate demonstrates a breach of professional conduct in a practicum placement setting (e.g., seriously disrupting the functioning of the host classroom and/or the wellbeing of the students in the classroom).
 After consultation with the Director, the Associate Director, the Faculty Advisor, the Principal of the partner school, and the Associate Teacher, a decision will be made.
-If involuntary withdrawal is invoked for a practicum component of the program, the Candidate may request in writing, through a letter addressed to the Director, the opportunity to repeat the component from which he/she was withdrawn.
+If involuntary withdrawal is invoked for a practicum component of the program, the candidate may request in writing, through a letter addressed to the Director, the opportunity to repeat the component from which they were withdrawn.
 The conditions as stated in the Academic Advancement Policy apply.